Crystalwarrior/KFO-Server/README.md

     - Mutes the target from all OOC actions.
 * **ooc_unmute** "OOC name"
     - Unmutes the target.
+* **showname_list**
+	- Similar to /getareas, but lists shownames along with character names as well as their IPIDs.
 * **unblockdj** "target"
     - Allows the target to change music again.
 * **unmute** "ID/IPID"